Pahasara/ZeroV3/README.md

 Contributions to Zero v3 are highly encouraged!
 Whether you're interested in fixing bugs, adding new features, or improving documentation, there's a place for you in this project.

-1. **Familiarize Yourself**: Get acquainted with the project by exploring the codebase and documentation.
+1. **Familiarize Yourself**: Get acquainted with the project by exploring the codebase.
 2. **Pick an Issue**: Check out the list of open issues or suggest your own enhancements.
 3. **Submit a Pull Request**: Implement your changes and submit a pull request for review.
-4. **Join the Discussion**: Engage with other contributors and maintainers in discussions related to the project.
+4. **Join the Discussion**: Engage in discussions related to the project.

 ## Roadmap